oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 An easier approach, and one that’s useful if you have a fork on GitHub but aren’t doing local editing with Git, is to apply the [method described here](https://github.com/KirstieJane/STEMMRoleModels/wiki/Syncing-your-fork-to-the-original-repository-via-the-browser) to create a pull request from the upstream repo to the fork.

+> NOTE: experimenting with that method, it seems to create something of a loop condition between the fork and the upstream repo, where the commit of the PR from upstream to fork shows up as the fork being a commit ahead, and creating a new fork --> upstream PR just perpetuates the problem.
+So deleting and recreating the fork may still be a cleaner approach.

 # Annex C: GitHub- / Markdown-Based Process

 ## C.1 Procedures